nzbget/nzbget.github.io/_wiki/Catalog_of_post-processing_scripts.md

 Most scripts are written in python and work on many platforms including Linux, Mac, Windows.

-For information on writing post-processing scripts see [[Extension scripts]].
+For information on writing post-processing scripts see [Extension scripts](Extension_scripts).

 ### Contents